 A couple years back, nutritionist Haylie Pomroy published her book The Fast Metabolism Diet to share how she helps her clients lose weight.
 Though the title kinda sounds like another one of those flashy programs that don't deliver and Pomroy does consider herself a "celebrity nutritionist" (she's counseled Reese Witherspoon, Jennifer Lopez, Robert Downey Jr. and more) we might not want to chalk her tips up to another flash in the pan celeb diet.

 At it's core, The Fast Metabolism Diet uses real whole foods in varying combinations to "keep your metabolism guessing" and get it to work harder and faster.
 Since the release of her book, Pomroy has introduced several other diet- and cleanse-type products, like the 10-Day Fast Metabolism Cleanse and the 14-Day Pain & Inflammation Protocol.

 We wanted to know what experts had to say about Pomroy's program, so we did a little digging.

 The 28-day Fast Metabolism Diet consists of three phases that are repeated for four consecutive weeks:

-Sounds good, but does the Fast Metabolism Diet make good nutritional sense?
+This all sounds fine and good, but does the Fast Metabolism Diet make nutritional sense?
 We asked three registered dietitians to give us their take on the program.
-Here's what they had to say:
+Here's what they had to say.